AAskento

 Apple cider vinegar traps are extremely effective.
 You can also buy ready-made fruit fly traps if you want a no-mess option.

-Simple trap:
+Simple DIY trap:

 1. Pour about an inch of apple cider vinegar into a small glass or jar